benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 `map`s are very cool, underutilized structures in nginx.
 If you are ever faced with using an [`if`](http://wiki.nginx.org/IfIsEvil) during a request, you should check to see if you can use a `map` instead.

 In our case, we're going to use this `map` a little differently than the intended use-cases.
 We don't actually care about the `$status` here.
 We only need to pick a variable that we know will resolve so that we can set up our `$extra_msg` variable.
-No matter what the `$status` is, our `$extra_msg` variable will always default to a hyphen `"-"`, which, in the world of access logs, means "unset".
+No matter what the `$status` is, our `$extra_msg` variable will always default to a hyphen `"-"`, which in the world of access logs, means "unset".

 Now we can do contrived things like: